 Big question, will TressFX work on mobile?
 (Which also means, performance limitations aside, 'when you integrate with Unreal, does that mean you are platform independent or not?')

 Good question: one I intend to explore in later blogposts.
+But don't get your hopes up, even for higher end tablets, it's pretty gpu intensive.

 Here are some links you'll need: